zhaoyuheng200/musical-system/src/scenes/MatrixScene.md

 - **Block**: Reading chunks of memory (very cache-friendly)
 - **Stride**: Reading every Nth location (can be cache-unfriendly)

 This visualization helps understand how different memory access patterns affect computer performance by showing which memory locations are being used and when.
+The interactive zoom and hover tooltip features make it easy to explore the grid and see exactly which cell is being accessed at any moment.